DataDog/documentation/content/en/logs/faq/logs_cost_attribution.md

 ## Overview

-Datadog has features to provide logs usage information, such as the [Log Estimated Usage dashboard][1], the [Plan and Usage][2] section in the app, and the available [logs usage metrics][3].
+Datadog provides logs usage information through the [Log Estimated Usage dashboard][1], the [Plan and Usage][2] section in the app, and the available [logs usage metrics][3].
 However, there might be situations where you want visibility into specific cost attribution data.
 For example, understanding the cost attribution to specific teams.

-This guide uses that example to walk you through how to set up custom tags, generate custom metrics that use those tags, and create widgets for the custom metrics in a dashboard.
+This guide uses that example to walk you through how to set up custom tags, generate custom metrics that use those tags, and create widgets in a dashboard for those metrics.
 The dashboard gives you an overview of your logs usage and costs broken down by teams.

 {{< img src="logs/faq/logs_cost_attribution/cost_attribution_dashboard.png" alt="A dashboard showing table widgets for usage and cost broken down by teams for ingestion, Sensitive Data Scanner, seven days indexing, and 15 days indexing. " style="width:85%" >}}